lnikon/lnikon.github.io/_posts/2020-08-22-aws-ec2-fundamentals-notes-I.markdown

 * Aws CLI tool
 * Programming Language Library e.g. Aws C++ SDK

-All these approaches will be covered in a future posts.
+All these approaches will be covered in the future posts.

 Here are important facts about EC2 instances(hereafter instance) that you need to remember: